UniversalDependencies/docs/_u-dep/nummod.md

 det(sheep, many)
 ~~~

-Furthermor, a number that serves as a label for an entity rather than denoting quantity
+Furthermore, a number that serves as a label for an entity rather than denoting quantity
 is not `nummod`.
 For example, in _The meeting will be in room 4_, the number is the name
 of a particular room, it is different from the expression _4 rooms_.
 Note that the label
 of the room could also be non-numeric, as in _The meeting will be in room A_.
 UD analyzes